YSantanas/Ingles/clases/clase1.md

 13. What´s is your favorite book?

-14. what is your favorite color_
+14. what is your favorite color?

 15. Are you a student?